EBIBioStudies/FrontEndUI/README.txt

-This is the source code for ArrayExpress Archive web interface (http://www.ebi.ac.uk/arrayexpress).
+This is the source code for EMBL-EBI BioStudies web interface (http://www.ebi.ac.uk/biostudies).

-ArrayExpress development team uses:
+BioStudies development team uses:

 - IntelliJ IDEA as a Java IDE of choice please see http://www.jetbrains.com/idea/ for more information